anderson15/integrated_gradients/README.md

   * Discrete integrated gradients for [EvoTrees.jl](https://github.com/Evovest/EvoTrees.jl) and [XGBoost.jl](https://github.com/dmlc/XGBoost.jl)
   * Standard integrated gradients for [Flux.jl](https://github.com/FluxML/Flux.jl)

+The code can be easily altered for any programming language or machine learning model.
+The **example** files in this repository demonstrate the use of the code.

-For both the discrete and standard methods, the only hyperparameter is the number of steps to use when approximating the integral.
+For both the discrete and standard methods, the only **hyperparameter** is the number of steps for approximating the integral.
 You might start with 100, then use more steps if you need more accuracy and fewer if you need more speed.

-I demonstrate the use of integrated gradients in the **example** files.
 The files called **test** compare the discrete integrated gradient to analytically computed line integrals.
-Use it to see how the discrete approximation converges to the analytical solution as the number of steps increases.
+You can use the test files to see how the discrete approximation converges to the analytical solution as the number of steps increases.

 The code is released under the MIT license.

-If you publish work using this code, please cite this [article in Neural Computing and Applications:](https://doi.org/10.1007/s00521-023-08597-8)
+If you publish work using this code, please cite this [article in Neural Computing and Applications:](https://doi.org/10.1007/s00521-023-08597-8).
+If you don't have access to that journal, please see this [open-access, view-only version]( https://rdcu.be/dbo4S).
 ```
 BibTeX format:
 @article{Anderson2023,